-The pituitary gland is a pea-sized gland.
-It sits in the sella turcica (‘Turkish saddle’), a bony hollow in the base of the skull, underneath the brain and behind the bridge of the nose.
-Although the pituitary gland looks like one gland, it actually has two distinct parts, the anterior pituitary gland and the posterior pituitary gland.
-The gland is attached to the part of the brain that controls its activity.
-The anterior part of the pituitary gland consists of gland cells, which are connected to the brain by very short blood vessels.
-The posterior pituitary gland is actually part of the brain and it secretes hormones directly into the bloodstream under the command of the brain.
+The pituitary gland is a small gland that sits in the sella turcica (‘Turkish saddle’), a bony hollow in the base of the skull, underneath the brain and behind the bridge of the nose.
+The pituitary gland has two main lobes, the anterior pituitary gland and the posterior pituitary gland, which are joined by pars intermedia.
+The gland is attached to a part of the brain (the hypothalamus) that controls its activity.
+The anterior pituitary gland is connected to the brain by short blood vessels.
+The posterior pituitary gland forms part of the brain and secretes hormones directly into the bloodstream under the command of the brain.

 Each of these hormones is made by a separate type of cell within the pituitary gland, except for follicle stimulating hormone and luteinising hormone, which are made together by the same cell.

 Two hormones are produced by the hypothalamus and then stored in the posterior pituitary gland before being secreted into the bloodstream.
 These are: